New Zealand tax facts

 Controlled Foreign Company (CFC) & Foreign Investment Fund (FIF)

-A foreign company that is more than 40% controlled by one New Zealand resident or more than 50% controlled by two to five New Zealand residents.
-Income is taxable in New Zealand if the CFC’s “passive income” is equal to or more than 5% of the total income earned by the CFC.
+A CFC is a foreign company that is more than 40% controlled by one New Zealand resident or more than 50% controlled by two to five New Zealand residents.
+Income is taxable in New Zealand if the CFC’s passive income is equal to or more than 5% of the total income earned by the CFC.

-A foreign company that is owned 10% or more (but not controlled) by New Zealand residents.
+This is a foreign company owned 10% or more (but not controlled) by New Zealand residents.
 Taxed either as a CFC or as a portfolio FIF.

-A foreign company not controlled by New Zealand residents, or a foreign superannuation scheme or foreign life insurance policy.
+This is a foreign company not controlled by New Zealand residents, or a foreign superannuation scheme or foreign life insurance policy.
 An ownership interest of less than 10% is required.
-Taxed using one of four methods:
+It is taxed using one of five methods:

 • Fair dividend rate (FDR)